bhopkinsnc/ccoe-training-ansible/README.md

 About the docker container.
 The container named with ansibleserver (--name) with the same hostname (-h) will be used during the training.
 The container runs in interactive mode (-it ) and is destroyed/removed (--rm) when it is stopped or exited.

-The command to run Docker
+The command to run Docker in Linux/Mac

 ```bash
 docker run --rm -it -h ansibleserver --name ansibleserver -v "${PWD}:/ansible/playbooks" centos_ansible bash